FABRICE Muamba remains in a critical condition in hospital following his collapse during a FA Cup tie.

 And today his fiancée, Shauna Magunda, also the mother of Muamba’s son Joshua, thanked people for their support.

 She tweeted: “For all your messages of love thank u so much.
 Where there is life there is hope xx.”

 Earlier she said: "Please keep praying for Fabrice, it's really helping I can feel it."

-Bolton manager Owen Coyle added: “Fabrice's family have asked me to pass on their thanks for the many, many kind messages of support from not only Bolton fans but also fans from clubs across the country and abroad.
+Bolton manager Owen Coyle added: “Fabrice's family have asked me to pass on their thanks for the many, many kind messages of support from not only Bolton fans but also fans from clubs across the

 "All our thoughts and prayers are for Fabrice and his family at this time.
 The family would also like to thank the media for respecting their privacy at this time.”

 Mr Muamba was born in Zaire - now the Democratic Republic of Congo - and moved with his family to Waltham Forest at the age of 11.

 His talent was quickly spotted by a scout for Arsenal, which soon signed him up.

 In 2007 the midfielder moved to play for Birmingham and then went to Bolton in 2008.